JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC23.md

 # IPAC'23 Editing instructions

+!!! warning "This documentation is deprecated"
+    Every IPAC improves from the experience of the previous ones.
+Workflows, tools, even editing guidelines and rules vary.
+This page is kept here fore reference purposes only - many links can no longer work, for example.
+Please be aware of this and don't rely your actual work on this.
+Refer instead to this year's IPAC (or the latest available).

 ## Editor Computers

 You can use any computer that is available, but use the same computer throughout the conference.